COVID-19 Precautions taken by CSA Eldercare

 to protect your loved ones and caregivers

-✔ Stock up on (not hoard!) gloves, Lysol, soaps and detergents, masks if possible and other supplies.
-We are doing our best to get what we can but we cannot promise to keep people supplied therefore we do not want you to depend on us for these items.
+✔ Keep a supply of gloves, Lysol, soaps and detergents, masks if possible and other supplies.
+We always do our best to get what we can but we cannot promise to keep people supplied therefore we do not want you to depend on us for these items.

 ✔ Contact us immediately should you or your family member (the person we are retained to care for) become sick with what is suspected to be COVID-19.